- Get link

 650 Dapitan St, Bgy 480, Zone 047 Sampaloc, Manila

-If you guys have tips on exotic food and recipes, write us at darylldial(at)gmail(dot)com
+Foodamn Philippines [www.foodamn.com], created by Green Dei (Daryll Villena) If you guys have tips on exotic food and recipes, write us at foodamnphilippines(at)gmail(dot)com

 Comments